HMHS Rohilla

 We've got to pull them from the wreck of the Rohilla

-And if we launch our lifeboat now, well it won’t get far
+If we launch our lifeboat now, it won’t get far

 This war will end all wars, or so they say